-- 4. The School expects pupils: - To respect the needs and feelings of others; - To act in ways that do not hinder the well-being, actions, beliefs or property of others or yourself; - To take care of the environment in which you live; - To respect and follow the instruction of the School staff; - To dress appropriately (see Appendix A for details);

-- To be punctual and to attend all lessons and activities that have been timetabled for you; - To complete work you are asked to do; - To take care of other members of the community, particularly those younger than you, and new pupils; - To sign out if you leave the School.
-Permission must always be granted first. - To sign in and out when practicing in the Menuhin Hall (either via the electronic diary or by informing a member of the Menuhin Hall staff); - To go to the Fire Assembly Point whenever you hear the fire bell ring; - 5.
+- To adhere to the School's values of Integrity, Pursuit of Excellence, Intellectual Curiosity, Kindness and Community. - To respect the needs and feelings of others; - To act in ways that do not hinder the well-being, actions, beliefs or property of others or yourself; - To take care of the environment in which you live; - To respect and follow the instruction of the School staff; - To dress appropriately (see Appendix A for details); - To be punctual and to attend all lessons and activities that have been timetabled for you; - To complete work you are asked to do; - To take care of other members of the community, particularly those younger than you, and new pupils; - To sign out if you leave the School.
+Permission must always be granted first. - To go to the Fire Assembly Point whenever you hear the fire bell ring; - To behave in such a manner during concerts so as to not create distraction to others in attendance, and to be always supportive of those performing; - To not watch a DVD/TV, to play computer games or use social media during practice or academic time - 11.
 The School needs to know where pupils are at all times and that you are safe.
-Therefore, unless you have permission from a member of staff, pupils are not allowed: - To miss lessons (which includes sports and swimming lessons), lunchtime concerts, or morning meetings - To be absent at mealtimes - To be late for your check-in times in the evening before bed-time - To be off the school site without permission - To watch a DVD/TV, to play computer games or use social media during practice or academic time
+Therefore, unless you have permission from a member of staff, pupils are not allowed: - To miss lessons (which includes sports and swimming lessons), lunchtime concerts, or morning meetings - To be absent at mealtimes - To be late for your check-in times in the evening before bed-time - To be off the School site without permission

-6. In addition:
+12. In addition:

-- After lights-out times and before wake-up times you are not allowed to leave your boarding area without permission. - Girls and boys are not permitted in each other's bedrooms at any time.
+After lights-out times and before wake-up times, you are not allowed to leave your boarding area without permission.

+- Girls and boys are not permitted in each other's bedrooms at any time.
 Pupils may visit one another's common boarding areas (e.g. kitchens, common rooms etc.) providing permission has been granted in advance. - Exclusive romantic relationships are discouraged and intimate physical contact between pupils is not allowed.
-This includes public displays of affection. - You are not permitted to remove anything from anyone else's possession without their consent. - You are advised not to borrow from, or lend money to, other pupils. - No food (including chewing gum) or drink (other than water) may be taken into teaching rooms, classrooms or any public rooms. - You are not allowed to take any medication or herbal remedy unless instructed to do so by the School Nurse. - You must not possess any pornographic images in any form nor attempt to access or make any pornographic images. - No alcohol may be brought into the School, into the boarding houses or onto any part of the School grounds at any time; alcohol may only be consumed on or off the School premises with specific permission from a senior member of staff and only if you are 16 years of age or older.
-(See also section "Smoking, Drugs and Alcohol" below)

-- No smoking is allowed at any time during term-time, on or off the School premises (this includes the use of e-cigarettes and vapes).
+This includes overt public displays of affection. - You are not permitted to remove anything from anyone else's possession without their consent. - You are advised not to borrow from, or lend money to, other pupils. - No food (including chewing gum) or drink (other than water) may be taken into teaching rooms, classrooms or any public rooms. - You are not allowed to take any medication or over the counter medicine unless instructed to do so by the School Nurse or House staff. - You must not possess any pornographic images in any form nor attempt to access or make any pornographic images. - You must follow the rules with regard to alcohol as set out in the P3.8 Alcohol Education Policy - No smoking is allowed at any time during term-time, on or off the School premises (this includes the use of e-cigarettes and vapes).
 (See also section "Smoking, Drugs and Alcohol" below) - No involvement whatsoever in drugs is permitted as this is illegal.
 (See also section "Smoking, Drugs and Alcohol" below) - No involvement whatsoever in the use of so-called "legal highs".
-(See also section "Smoking, Drugs and Alcohol" below) - No pets or live animals of any kind may be brought onto the School premises without the permission of the Head; - You must not do anything which will bring discredit on the name of the School.
+(See also section "Smoking, Drugs and Alcohol" below) - No pets or live animals of any kind may be brought onto the School premises without the permission of the Head - You must not do anything which will bring discredit on the name of the School.